Updated 9/13/24

-Some of the last opportunities for fall planting are upon us, and we are preparing crops to overwinter.
-In the Treasure Valley the first predicted frost date was October 14th according to The Farmers Almanac, which has held a pretty good track record for predictions for decades.
+Some of the last opportunities for fall planting will soon be upon us, can you believe it?!
+Hopefully you've been following our "What to Plant Now" posts on Facebook and Instagram so you're seeds are in the ground.
+For the most part we are into the season for preparing crops to overwinter.
+In the Treasure Valley the first predicted frost date is October 14th according to The Farmers Almanac, which has held a pretty good track record for predictions for decades.
 These days however, people are turning to other sources for weather reports and predictions.
-We just sailed through our first projected frost date which was partly cloudy, but plenty warm.
-No frost yet.
+Last year we sailed through our first projected frost date which was partly cloudy, but plenty warm.
 Folks in the Treasure Valley strongly recommend following Kody the Weather Guy, who offers pretty reliable information for Idaho, Oregon, and even Colorado.

 To check frost dates in your exact location anywhere in the Intermountain West, check out the National Weather Service (NOAA) where you can pinpoint your exact location and get a read on what's happening in your unique place on Earth, micro-climate and all.

-Quick overview: If you want greens in February, NOW’s the time to direct seed your favorite varieties and bury them in mulch, we traditionally recommend a thick layer of fall leaves.* Seed Garlic has obviously been our favorite recommendation for this time of year!
-We are sold out for this season, but be sure to check your local growing center to see if they've got seed garlic.
-We'll fire things up again next season with more, be sure to stay tuned!
+Quick overview: If you want greens in February, now through the fall is the time to direct seed your favorite varieties and bury them in mulch, we traditionally recommend a thick layer of fall leaves.* Seed Garlic has obviously been our favorite recommendation for this time of year!

 What About Greens in the Winter?